Abhinavkataria1406/Motor-insurance/README.md

 ## Performance Considerations

-- With 678,000 entries in the full dataset, training can take several hours on standard hardware
+- With 678,000 entries in the full dataset, training would have taken several hours on standard hardware
-- Consider using a subset of the data for initial development
+- Used a subset of the data for initial development
-- The final model should be trained on the complete dataset for production use
+- The final model will be trained on the complete dataset for production use

 ## Requirements